Oficialfarma/brain-focustrat/README.md

+##THREEJS
-This brain was made based on three.js with object 3D to get this render
+This repository is a brain made with threejs to render a Obeject